ARTICLE 3

 8. Hot Tubs and Saunas

-Hot tubs, Jacuzzis and saunas act as reservoirs for germs, especially if used frequently.
-Lavender, cinnamon, clove, eucalyptus, thyme, lemon or grapefruit can be used to disinfect and fragrance the water.
+Add lavender, eucalyptus, lemon or grapefruit to your Hot tubs, Jacuzzis and saunas for a refreshing dip!
 Use 3 drops per person.
-For saunas, add several drops of rosemary, thyme, pine or lavender to a spray bottle with water and then spray down the surfaces.
+For saunas, add several drops of rosemary, thyme, pine or lavender to a spray bottle with water and then spray down the surfaces for a lovely scent.
 Scented water can also be used to splash on hot sauna stones.
 I always bring a spray of eucalyptus water into the sauna with me.

 Conclusion

 The marriage of therapeutic essential oils and water is made in heaven.
-Like water, essential oils soothe, heal and nurture, reminding us of the bounty of nature’s creation.
+Like water, essential oils soothe and nurture, reminding us of the bounty of nature’s creation.
 Enjoy the physical, mental, emotional and spiritual protection and upliftment that are the gift of pure essential oils.

-For more information on how to obtain the therapeutic grade essential oils and essential oil products mentioned in this article, or to ask your questions, contact Joan Apter, phone and fax 845-679-0512, joanapter@earthlink.net
+For more information on how to obtain the essential oils and essential oil products mentioned in this article, or to ask your questions, contact Joan Apter, phone and fax 845-679-0512, joanapter@earthlink.net

 Joan Apter Aromatherapy Copyright © 2000 All Rights Reserved